Design Technology at Bolton

 CENTRAL RESOURCES IN D & T is the responsibility of all staff and is purchased from the central budget.
 They include:

-When necessary, pupils with special needs receive support from the class teacher or an adult and are supported to undertake exercises or projects geared to their level of ability or to take an effective and valuable role in mixed ability co-operative group work.
+When necessary, pupils with special needs receive support from the class teacher or an adult and are supported to undertake exercises or projects geared to their level of ability or to take a suitable but effective and valuable role in mixed ability co-operative group work.

-Pupils with a particular ability and flair for Design and Technology are extended through the use of additional, more demanding assignments.
+Pupils with an ability and flair for Design and Technology are encouraged to extend and deepen their learning through the use of additional, more demanding assignments and teaching others.

 HEALTH AND SAFETY ISSUES IN D & T include: